Programmable-school/Python-Training/README.md

 value -> This is str.
 100 -> This is int.
 1.230000 -> This is float.
-True -> This is int.
+True -> This is bool.
 ```